vivekbhandari279/personal-manager/README.md

 ## Overview

 Personal Manager is a robust and efficient task management application designed to help you organize and prioritize your personal and professional tasks.
-Built with React for the front-end, Redux for state management, and leveraging local storage for persistent data, this application ensures a seamless and user-friendly experience.
+Built with React for the front end, Redux for state management, and leveraging local storage for persistent data, this application ensures a seamless and user-friendly experience.

 ## Features